ibm-s390-cloud/k8s-cex-dev-plugin/docs/migration.md

 # Migrating from kube-system to cex-device-plugin Namespace

-This section describes how to move the CEX device plugin-in from the `kube-system` namespace to its own namespace `cex-device-plugin`.
+This section describes how to move the CEX device plugin from the `kube-system` namespace to its own namespace `cex-device-plugin`.

-## Migration Details
+## Migration details

 The migration basically corresponds to a re-installation of the CEX device plugin and the corresponding CEX resource configuration in the new